KazuoYanagimoto/Compass-Powered-Foundation/README.md

 bower install
 ```

-3: You are ready to start on your project, run:
+3: You are ready to go.
+Start your project, by run:

 ```bash
 Gulp
 ```

-> This will compile the Sass(by using Compass) and assembles all the necessary files to launch your web-app with localhost:8080.
+> This will compile the Sass(by using Compass) and assemble all the necessary files to launch your web-app with localhost:8080.
-When you change files, the appropriate Gulp task will run to build new files for you.
+When you change files, the appropriate Gulp tasks will run to build new files.

 4: To run the compiling process without watching any files, use the `build` command.